ShadowBlip/ayn-platform/README.md

 `# echo 0 > /sys/class/hwmon/hwmon5/pwm1_mode`

 #### Manual Control
-This mode is usefull to explicitly set a fan speed, or with the use of userspace tools that adjust fan speed using a custom fan curve defined in software.
+This mode is useful to explicitly set a fan speed, or with the use of userspace tools that adjust fan speed using a custom fan curve defined in software.

 To enable manual control of the fan (assuming `hwmon5` is our driver, look for